 Philippians 4:6 reminds us, “do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.”
 Please be in prayer for our community, those who have been affected, and our national and international leaders as they lead during this challenging time.
 Finally, remember God never wastes sickness, challenge or suffering but uses them to advance the gospel in the lives of priceless, eternal people.
 Rather than fear, live by faith and make use of all the opportunities to serve in the name of Jesus if this challenge surfaces in your connections with people around you.

-• We are holding online-only services for the Weekend Worship and Surge/Fortress each week.
+• We are holding both in-person and online services for the Weekend Worship each week.
 We are also producing children's content that will accompany our weekend service stream.

 • See below for tips for viewing our streaming content on various devices.

 How to talk to your children about the coronavirus: